 - a.
-This reimbursement rate does apply to non-participating hospitals providing behavioral health services. - b.
-This reimbursement rate does not apply to the following, or any other non-participating reimbursement rates quoted under law or in this contract, including but not limited to:
+This reimbursement rate shall apply to non-participating hospitals providing behavioral health services. - b.
+This reimbursement rate shall not apply to any other non-participating reimbursement rates quoted under law or in a contract resulting from this RFP including, at a minimum, the following: